 Each unit has a drain located inside the unit which removes the condensation from the evaporator coil and evaporates it at an external condensate evaporator pan.
 Each drain can become loose or disconnected from moving or bumping the drain.
 If you notice excessive water accumulation on the inside of the unit be sure the drain tube is connected from the evaporator housing to the condensate evaporator drain pan.
 If water is collected underneath the unit you may want to check the condensate evaporator drain tube to be sure it is still located inside the drain pan.
 The leveling of the unit is important as the units are designed to drain properly when on a level surface, if your floor is not level this can also cause drain problems.
-Be sure all drain lines are free of obstructions typically food product is found blocking drain lines causing water to back up and overflow the drain pans.
+Be sure all drain lines are free of obstructions.
+Typically food product may block drain lines, causing water to back up and overflow the drain pans.